|

 The picture above was just the simplest case, because Unroll does much more

 when it encounters complex situations.
-Think of a outer junctions/symbolic links,
+Think of an outer junctions/symbolic links,

 which itself contains junctions/symbolic links, which are inner with respect to